smellyCa/algorithm/README.md

 I was updating this everyday.
 Now that the new semester has begun, I will do my best... :)

-Good luck to y'll who are preparing for the interviews and stuff.
+Good luck to y'all who are preparing for the interviews and stuff.